wangonya/cchat/README.md

 - Change focus from the input area to the channels window and back by pressing `TAB`
 - With the channels window in focus, switch channels using the up and down keys
 - Send an sms by running `/sms PHONE_NUMBER MESSAGE`

+PS: Chat history is saved in an in-memory sqlite database so it gets lost once the app is closed.

 ### Tests